zxcvbnius/slate/source/index.md

     }
 </aside>

 ...  then encrypt the whole thing with your **Encryption Key** obtained when registering for your account.

-Note that you can put anything in the "sub" field, as long as you can co-relate this to the user on your system.
+Note that you can put anything in the “sub” field, as long as you can co-relate this to the user on your system.
 Our messaging server will use this field to identify this user.

-In "exp" field, you specify when this grant should expire, this field controls how long the session token generated in the next step will be valid for.
+In the “exp” field, you can specify when this grant will be expired.
+This field controls for how long the session token generated in the next step will be valid.

 Setting this to a relative short value makes the system more secure; leaking a session token will have limited damage.
-But with the draw-back that you will have to re-autheticate the user every so often.
+But the drawback is that you will have to re-authenticate your users every so often.

-Setting this to a long value can also be useful for IOT application, where you are pretty confident that the device cannot be hacked, and you can pre-generate your session token, and set a extremely long expiration date to effectively make the device always authenticated.
-But you will have to ensure that the session token is never leaked in this case.
+Setting this to a long value can also be useful for Internet of Things (IoT) applications, because you are very confident that the device will not be hacked.
+You can pre-generate your session token, and set a extremely long expiration date to effectively make the device always authenticated.
+But in this case, you will have to ensure that the session token is never leaked.
 (The session token will essentially behaves like a randomly generated password in this case).

-For the "kid" field, put the **Encryption Key Id**, not **Encryption Key** itself.
+In the “kid” field, note to put Encryption Key ID, not **Encryption Key** itself.
+The JWT header itself is not encrypted, so never put any private data in the JWT header.
-The JWT header itself is not encrypted, so never put any private data in the JWT header
+The JWT header itself is not encrypted, so never put any private data in the JWT header.

 ### 4. Login to Messaging Server

-With the JWT token generated, you then POST to the /1/auth/login API with the **auth-token** parameter set to the JWT token to obtain a session token for the user.
+With the JWT token generated, you then POST to the `/1/auth/login` API with the **auth-token** parameter set to the JWT token to obtain a session token for the user.

-This step can be done either on the server side or client side depending on your own system architecture.
-But please note that when logging in, you will also need to provide the **deviceId** field to uniquely identify the current device that the user is logging in from.
+This step can be done either on the server side or client side.
+It depends on your own system architecture.
+But please note that when logging in, you will also need to provide the **deviceId** field to uniquely identify the current device that the user is logging in.

 If you are using a web platform, please generate a unique UUID to link with the current web session.
 (And possibly store the UUID in local storage / cookie).

-If your wish to enable push notification on mobile devices, please pass two additional fields: **platform** to indicate what is the push platform to be used (valid values are one of "gcm", "ios_sandbox", "ios_production"), and a **pushToken** field to indicate the pushToken specific to the push platform.
+If your wish to enable push notification on mobile devices, please pass two additional fields: **platform** to indicate what is the push platform to be used (valid values are one of “gcm”, “ios_sandbox”, “ios_production”), and **pushToken** field to indicate the pushToken specific to the push platform.